alphagov/govwifi-frontend/README.md

 ### Healthcheck

-The healthcheck service acts as an adapter so a monitoring service (Route53 Healthchecks).
+The healthcheck service acts as an adapter to a monitoring service (Route53 Healthchecks).
 When hit with a HTTP call, it will send a request to the radius server to ensure it can still authorise users.
 To accomplish this, [`eapol_test`][radius-testing] is used to simulate authentication using `PEAP-MSCHAPv2`.